ryokather/FinanceTracker/README.md

 Once the virtual environment has been activated, run `app.py` to start up Finance Tracker.

-It is useful to categorize your transactions based on which account it is coming from.
-Since not all statements detail which account the transactions represent you are able to add an account in the **Accounts** tab.
-Now, when you go to add some transactions in the **Transactions** tab you are able to select the account from the drop down menu.
+As not all bank statements provide the account that the transactions are coming from, it is useful to manually add this to see difference in spending/income per account.
+To manually label an account to a specific set of transactions, head over to the **Accounts** tab.
+Now, when you go to add transaction data in the **Transactions** tab you are now able to select which account the transactions are coming from from the drop down menu.

 ![](demos/demoAddAcc.gif)